mv-2112/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

    sudo lxd init

 When prompted, answer some interactive questions.
-Below is a sample output from the *cloud-2* machine from the example configuration:
+Below is a sample output from the *cloud-2* machine from the :doc:`Example physical configuration</reference/example-physical-configuration>`:

 .. code-block :: text